 headspace received Federal Government funding for the innovative program in 2013.
 The program utilises the Early Psychosis Prevention and Intervention Centre model developed by Orygen Youth Health Research Centre.
 Visit our psychosis information page to find info about psychosis including symptoms, types and treatment.

-Initial services are now in place across headspace Mt Druitt, headspace Penrith and headspace Parramatta.
+New South Wales: headspace Mt Druitt, headspace Penrith and headspace Parramatta

-Initial services are operating from headspace Elsternwick, headspace Bentleigh, headspace Frankston, headspace Dandenong and headspace Narre Warren.
+Victoria: headspace Elsternwick, headspace Bentleigh, headspace Frankston, headspace Dandenong and headspace Narre Warren

-Initial services are in place across headspace Joondalup, headspace Osborne Park and headspace Midland.
+Western Australia: headspace Joondalup, headspace Osborne Park and headspace Midland

 About the headspace Youth Early Psychosis Program